KittyGiraudel/sass-guidelines/en/_introduction.md

 ## Why a styleguide

 A styleguide is not just a pleasing document to read, picturing an ideal state for your code.
-It is a key document in a project's life, describing how and why code should be written.
+It is a key document in a project’s life, describing how and why code should be written.
 It may look like overkill for small projects, but it helps a lot in keeping the codebase clean, scalable and easily maintainable.

 Needless to say, the more developers involved on a project, the more code guidelines are needed.
 Along the same lines, the bigger the project, the more a styleguide is a must.